CyberFlameGO/svnpython/Doc/library/cgi.rst

 Old classes
 -----------

-.. deprecated:: 2.6

 These classes, present in earlier versions of the :mod:`cgi` module, are still supported for backward compatibility.
 New applications should use the :class:`FieldStorage` class.

 :class:`SvFormContentDict` stores single value form content as dictionary; it assumes each field name occurs in the form only once.